tatedavenport/SwimmingSwarm/Documentation/RaspberryPi.md

 ## MavLink
 To install MavLink run `sudo pip3 install -U pymavlink`

-After these 2 steps the MavLink version should be at least 2.2.10
+After installing MavLink and Dronekit the MavLink version should be at least 2.2.10

 # Installing LimeSDR and other Dependencies